rwagner00/workwithme.guide-myguide/index.md

 ## Personality

 Unless I'm excited about something, I'm fairly relaxed and easygoing.
 I do my absolute best to be a methodical and conscientious person, and will always choose to laugh rather than cry if at all possible.
+My very favorite question is "Why?", and the quickest way to throw wrenches into my mental gears is to answer "Because.".
+Context is important, and whenever I'm lost (figuratively or literally), it's the first thing I look for.

 ## Receiving Feedback & Recognition